Occupancy-App/Occupancy-App-API/README.md

 #### Find nginx and Alpine OpenSSL Versions

 * nginx Version
-** Go to the [Docker Hub page for nginx](https://hub.docker.com/_/nginx) and click on the `stable-alpine` tag ** In the first 15-20 lines of the displayed Dockerfile, it'll say something like `ENV NGINX_VERSION 1.18.0` ** That means your nginx version will be 1.18.0
+    - Go to the [Docker Hub page for nginx](https://hub.docker.com/_/nginx) and click on the `stable-alpine` tag
+    - In the first 15-20 lines of the displayed Dockerfile, it'll say something like `ENV NGINX_VERSION 1.18.0`
+    - That means your nginx version will be 1.18.0
 * Alpine OpenSSL Version
-** In the same displayed Dockerfile, the very first line will be `FROM alpine:[version identifier]` ** As of 2020-12-27, it's Alpine 3.11
+    - In the same displayed Dockerfile, the very first line will be `FROM alpine:[version identifier]`
+    - Example: as of 2020-12-27, it's Alpine 3.11
-** Go to (this Alpine package search page)[https://pkgs.alpinelinux.org/packages] ** In "Package Filter" section, enter `openssl` as the Package Name and click the first dropdown and select the proper version of
+    - Go to (this Alpine package search page)[https://pkgs.alpinelinux.org/packages]
+    - In "Package Filter" section, enter `openssl` as the Package Name and click the first dropdown and select the proper version of
 Alpine (e.g., 3.11)
-** Click the blue "Search" button
+    - Click the blue "Search" button
-** The entries in the "Version" column will tell you which version of OpenSSL will be used ** Example, for Alpine 3.11 ships with OpenSSL [1.1.1i](https://pkgs.alpinelinux.org/packages?name=openssl&branch=v3.11).
+    - The entries in the "Version" column will tell you which version of OpenSSL will be used
+    - Example, for Alpine 3.11 ships with OpenSSL [1.1.1i](https://pkgs.alpinelinux.org/packages?name=openssl&branch=v3.11).

 #### Create proper NGINX Config, Update As Necessary